 The adjustment is either treated as a reduction in goodwill (as long as it does not exceed goodwill) if it reflects new information obtained about facts and circumstances that exist at the acquisition date that, if known, would have affected the amount recognised at that date where recognised during the measurement period.
-For the year ended 30 June 2021

-4. INCOME TAX (CONTINUED)
+4. INCOME TAX (CONTINUATION)